conda/conda/docs/source/user-guide/tutorials/build-pkgs.rst

    .. code-block:: bash

-       PYTHON setup.py install     # Python command to install the script.
+       $PYTHON setup.py install     # Python command to install the script.

 #.
 Save your new ``build.sh`` file to the same directory where you